Mauryn24/django_Snippet_Library/django_project/README.md

 ## Users
 - Login and logout - ensures that users can login or logout
 - Profile picture - the users can log their profiles and change their profiles

+## Blog
+- Make sure the a specific users blogs can be filtered